hashicorp/terraform/website/docs/configuration/variables.html.md

 should be at least one full sentence explaining the constraint that failed, using a sentence structure similar to the above examples.

-### Sensitive
+### Suppressing Values in CLI Output

-[inpage-sensitive]: #sensitive
+[inpage-sensitive]: #suppressing-values-in-cli-output

 -> This feature was introduced in Terraform CLI v0.14.0.

-The `sensitive` argument on a variable block is a boolean value that, when provided, limits the output of the Terraform `plan` or `apply` when that variable is used.
+Setting a variable as `sensitive` prevents Terraform from showing its value in the `plan` or `apply` output, when that variable is used within a configuration.

+Sensitive values are still recorded in the [state](/docs/state/index.html), and so will be visible to anyone who is able to access the state data.
+For more information, see [_Sensitive Data in State_](/docs/state/sensitive-data.html).

 A provider can define [an attribute as sensitive](/docs/extend/best-practices/sensitive-state.html#using-the-sensitive-flag), which prevents the value of that attribute from being displayed in logs or regular output.
 The `sensitive` argument on variables allows users to replicate this behavior for values in their configuration, by defining a variable as `sensitive`.

 Once you have defined a sensitive variable, using it throughout your configuration will obfuscate the value from display in output: